iredmail/docs/en_US/integrations/0-integration.mlmmj.mysql.md

 * Delivery Status Notification (RFC1891) support
 * Rich, customisable texts for automated operations
 * and more

+With mlmmj integration, you can create as many mailing lists as you want.
+End user can subscribe to mailing list `listname@domain.dom` by sending email to `listname+subscribe@domain.com`, unsubscribe from the list by sending email to `listname+unsubscribe@domain.com`.
+Of course you can disable the subscription and unsubscription with a setting.

 iRedMail team also developes a simple RESTful API server called `mlmmjadmin` to help manage mailing lists, it also offers script tool to manage mailing